Eryopiformes

-Eryopiformes is a group of rhachitomi temnospondyl amphibians.
+Eryopiformes is a group of rhachitomi temnospondyls.
 Eryopiformes was named by the German paleontologist Rainer R. Schoch in 2013.
 He defined it as a node-based taxon to include Eryopidae and Stereospondylomorpha.
 Unlike previous analyses, a phylogenetic analysis he performed found no support for a monophyletic Euskelia, that is defined to include Dissorophoidea and Eryopidae (and also usually includes Zatracheidae), in relation to Stereospondylomorpha.
 In this analysis, Eryopidae and Stereospondylomorpha usually formed a monophyletic clade that excludes the clade formed by Zatracheidae and Dissorophoidea.
 Thus, he named this newly identified group as Eryopiformes.